ncatlab/nlab-content/pages/8/5/1/1/1158/content.md

 $$

 That the NE-diagonal is a homotopy fiber sequence is the statement in the proof of prop. \ref{CurvatureExactSequence}.
-That the SE-diagonal is a homotopy fiber sequence follows by inspection as remarked in the proof of prop. \rerf{CharacteristicClassExactSequence}.
+That the SE-diagonal is a homotopy fiber sequence follows by inspection as remarked in the proof of prop. \ref{CharacteristicClassExactSequence}.

 From this the last statement now is implied by using the [[pasting law]] yet once more, as show in the proof [here](differential+cohomology+diagram#TheDifferentialDiagram).